balcortex/100_days_code_web_development/README.md

 ## Day 129 - 2024/02/02

 Today I learned attribute selectors, which target elements based on the existence of an attribute or on a specific attribute's value.

+## Day 130 - 2024/02/03

+Today I learned about the position property, which specifies how an element is set on the document.